FieldingGroup/LJscatter/README.md

 ## License

 This project is licensed under the GNU GPLv3 License - see [LICENSE](LICENSE) for details.
-The authors request that the original article is referenced in all publications which make use of LJScatter or programs derived from its source code.
+The authors request that the original article is referenced in all publications which make use of LJscatter or programs derived from its source code.